Anomalous bunching of nearly indistinguishable bosons: Introduction

-The indistinguishability of bosons is at the origin of remarkable quantum interference phenomena, such as the celebrated Hong-Ou-Mandel (HOM) effect \cite{HOM}, which arises from the impossibility of distinguishing the situation in which two identical photons have crossed a 50:50 beam splitter from the trajectory in which they have both been reflected.
-Destructive interference leads to the bunching of the two photons in the same output mode, an effect that becomes less pronounced as soon as the photons become partially distinguishable (two orthogonally-polarized photons do not bunch any more as they are perfecly distinguishable).
-Larger scale experiments involving many bosons provide a testbed for the fundamental study of more general boson bunching phenomena \cite{general_rules_bunching, carolan2014experimental, shchesnovich2016universality, young2023atomic}.
-The latter have been suggested as an efficient way to test the correct functioning of experiments which are difficult to simulate classically \cite{carolan2014experimental, shchesnovich2016universality}, relevant not only in photonics but also in atomic physics \cite{young2023atomic}.
+Bosonic indistinguishability is at the heart of remarkable quantum interference phenomena, such as the celebrated Hong-Ou-Mandel (HOM) effect \cite{HOM}, which arises from the impossibility of distinguishing the situation in which two identical photons have crossed a 50:50 beam splitter from the trajectory in which they have both been reflected.
+Destructive interference leads to the bunching of the two photons in the same output mode, an effect that becomes less pronounced as soon as the photons become partially distinguishable (for example, two orthogonally polarized photons do not bunch more than classical particles because they are perfectly distinguishable).
+Larger scale photonic experiments involving many photons in many modes provide a testbed for the fundamental study of general boson bunching phenomena \cite{general_rules_bunching, carolan2014experimental, shchesnovich2016universality, young2023atomic}.
+The latter have been suggested to provide an efficient way to test the correct functioning of experiments which are difficult to simulate classically \cite{carolan2014experimental, shchesnovich2016universality}, relevant not only in photonics but also in atomic physics \cite{young2023atomic}.